eigenlambda123/linearAlgebra-problemSets/README.md

 * Markdown + Git for clean version control
 * LaTeX (within Markdown and notebooks) for math notation
-* Python (NumPy) in Jupyter notebooks for computation and visualization
+* Python in Jupyter notebooks for computation and visualization
-* Diagrams drawn manually or with graphing tools

 ---